kubernetes-sigs/cluster-api-provider-aws/docs/book/src/crd/index.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Version defines which version of Ignition will be used to generate bootstrap data.</p>
+<p>Version defines which version of Ignition will be used to generate bootstrap data.
+Defaults to <code>2.3</code> if storageType is set to <code>ClusterObjectStore</code>.
+It will be ignored if storageType is set to <code>UnencryptedUserData</code>, as the userdata defines its own version.</p>
 </td>
 </tr>
 <tr>